mbknor/ddsl/README.markdown

 DDSl - Dynamic Distributed Service Locator

-- Dynamic
+### Dynamic ###

--- No admin needed
+- No admin needed
--- You don't have to manually add your service / version to the repository -- Your application can automatically register its location.
+- You don't have to manually add your service / version to the repository
+- Your application can automatically register its location.
---- It can also register it's "quality" (Clients will preferred locations with better "quality" -- Locations on "localhost" will be preferred
+-- It can also register it's "quality" (Clients will preferred locations with better "quality"
+- Locations on "localhost" will be preferred
--- You can mix several "environments" (prod, test) within the same DDSL-repository -- Automatically load balancing between multiple locations with same "quality"
+- You can mix several "environments" (prod, test) within the same DDSL-repository
+- Automatically load balancing between multiple locations with same "quality"

-- Distributed
+### Distributed ###

--- DDSL has no single point of failure
+- DDSL has no single point of failure
--- It uses ZooKeeper (https://hadoop.apache.org/zookeeper/) as its dynamic distributed storage
+- It uses ZooKeeper (https://hadoop.apache.org/zookeeper/) as its dynamic distributed storage

-- Service Locator
+### Service Locator ###

--- A repository of services (with version) and their current locations
+- A repository of services (with version) and their current locations

 (More information soon)